Origin-Byte/sui-unity-sdk/README.md

 5. Write a name of the package
 6. Click the Save button
 7. The unitypackage is saved on your disk

-### Import the SDK unitypackage to an Unity project

-1. Create an Unity project
-2. Drag and drop the unitypackage to the Project window
-3. As soon as the Import Windows pop up, just click the Import button
-4. The SDK will be imported

 ## Usage Samples